aimenux/OracleCli/README.md

 > - Use sub command `Package` or `Packages` to list packages from oracle
 > - Use sub command `Function` or `Functions` to list functions from oracle
 > - Use sub command `Procedure` or `Procedures` to list procedures from oracle
-> - Use sub command `Argument` or `Arguments` to list procedure/function arguments from oracle
+> - Use sub command `Parameter` or `Parameters` to list procedure/function parameters from oracle
 > - Use sub command `Source` or `Sources` to get procedure/function source code from oracle
 > - Use sub command `Session` or `Sessions` to get active sessions from oracle
 > - Use sub command `Lock` or `Locks` to get locked sessions from oracle